Business Planning for New Enterprises (The Hatchery)

 Corinne Patton, S40 SWSP 5771

 Policies shape the ways services are delivered, financed and governed.
 Making and implementing policy at the national, state and local levels directly impact the wellbeing of children, youth and their families.
 The course is designed to develop a base of knowledge of and skills to influence policies and services for children and families.
 The course uses an evidence-based and applied approach to examining and learning to influence policy.
 Community agencies pose a policy issue or question related to the work of the agency.
 Small groups of students research the issues and prepare responses, usually in the form of a policy brief.
-Semester: Summer, fall, spring.
+Semester: Fall, spring, summer.
 Prerequisite: S15 SWCR 5040.
-Additional Info: Community partners include Vision for Children at Risk, Wyman Center, Maternal, Child and Family Health Coalition, St. Louis City Health Department, The Asthma Coalition, Children's Division- St. Louis City Office, and United for Children, the St. Louis Mayor's Office, Operation Food Search, Beyond Housing.
+Additional Info: Community partners include: Vision for Children at Risk, Wyman Center, Maternal, Child and Family Health Coalition, St. Louis City Health Department, The Asthma Coalition, Children's Division- St. Louis City Office, United for Children, the St. Louis Mayor's Office, Operation Food Search, Beyond Housing.

-This course provides a theoretical and experiential understanding of the basic forces, factors and institutional dynamics that interface and persist to keep low income people in poverty, generationally.
-Students will preferably take this class along with an "internship" or practicum, to learn how to build a depressed area and rise it to the status of a viable, economically and socially sustainable community.
-The class will be conducted in East St Louis, Lansdowne, at the Jackie Joyner Kersee Center.
+This course provides a theoretical and experiential understanding of the basic forces, factors and institutional dynamics that interface and persist to keep low-income people in poverty, generationally.
+Preferably, students take this class along with an "internship" or practicum, to learn how to build a depressed area and raise it to the status of a viable, economically and socially sustainable community.
+The class is conducted in East St Louis, Lansdowne, at the Jackie Joyner Kersee Center.
 The area is called "The Helping Village."
-This unique class will be facilitated by interdisciplinary experts from many academic, professional, skilled venues and facilitated by an expert.
-The students are being taught/trained to function in multiple roles, from consultants to city mayors and city managers to community and neighborhood groups as advocates and facilitators where that need is so currently and urgently required.
+This unique class is facilitated by interdisciplinary experts from many academic, professional, skilled venues and overseen by the course instructor.
+The students are taught/trained to function in multiple roles, from consultants to city mayors and city managers to community and neighborhood groups as advocates and facilitators where that need is so currently and urgently required.
 Semester: Fall.
 Prerequisite: This course is by pre-registration only.
 Complete application on Inside Brown during pre-registration days April 2-10.
 Additional Info: This is the first semester of a two semester course.
-In the spring semester students should enroll in S60 SWCD 5086 Social and Economic Development: East Saint Louis Seminar Part 2.
+In the spring semester students should enroll in S60 SWCD 5086 Social and Economic Development: East Saint Louis Seminar Part 2

 Social Work Practice with Organizations and Communities

-Amanda Moore McBride and various instructors, S15 SWCR 5039
+Amanda Moore McBride, various instructors, S15 SWCR 5039

 Transdisciplinary Problem-Solving: From the Inside Out: Public Health & the Built Environment